AskeCarstensen/STM32-Getting-started/Chapter 7. Pulse-width-modulation/README.md

 # Chapter 7.
 Pulse width modulation
 In this chapter you will learn to setup pulse width modulation (PWM) in STM32CubeIDE:

-- How to setup PWM in CUBEMX
+- Setup timer for PWM
-- How to use PWM to dim an LED
+- Dimming a led

 PWM is one of the core functions of timers, used in a variaty of applications.
 In short it consist of a pulse running at a certain frequency, where one can vary the witdh of the pulse.
 This means that one can set the pulse to only be high 10 % of the time, which gives a duty cycle of 10.

 For a more in-depth explanation read Deepblueembedded's artikel: https://deepbluembedded.com/stm32-pwm-example-timer-pwm-mode-tutorial/